Abhishekjee2001/Customer_Churn_Northwind_SQL_Analysis/README.md

 ## 2. High-Risk Customer Segments (RFM Analysis)

 * Insight: Cross-referencing Recency and Monetary metrics revealed that 12% of Northwind’s top-tier VIP customers (defined as the top 20% by total revenue contribution) have entered the "Dormant/High Risk" zone.
-* Impact: This structural drop-off represents an estimated $XX,XXX in annualized at-risk revenue.
+* Impact: This structural drop-off represents an estimated $5,400 in annualized at-risk revenue.
 The churn is heavily concentrated in the Western European region, indicating potential local competitor pressure or supply chain friction.

 ## 3. Product Discontinuation Triggering Churn